magicalne/nvim.ai/README.md

 #### Inline Assist

 By pressing <kbd>leader</kbd><kbd>i</kbd> and typing your instruction, you can insert or rewrite a code block anywhere in the current file.
-Note that the `inline assist` can read the last `assistant content` in the sidebar.
+Note that the `inline assist` can read the chat messages in the sidebar.
 Therefore, you can ask the LLM about your code and instruct it to generate a new function.
 Then, you can insert this new function by running `inline assist` with the prompt: `Insert the function`.

 ### Workflow with nvim.ai

 The new way of working with `nvim.ai` is:
 - Build context by chatting with the LLM.
-- Ask the LLM to generate code, including new code or rewriting existing code.
+- Ask the LLM to generate code.
 - Apply the changes from the last chat using `inline assist`.

 ## Contributing